sebastiencarceles/sell_it/README.md

 # README

-This is a simple example project, to illustrate the online course Build a _REST API with Ruby on Rails_ (in french: _API REST avec Ruby on Rails_).
+This is a simple example project, to illustrate the online course Build a _REST API with Ruby on Rails_ (currently available in french only: _API REST avec Ruby on Rails_ on Udemy).

 ## Ruby version